MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/standardized-inf-keywords-for-ndis-packet-timestamping.md

 ## \*PtpHardwareTimestamp INF keyword

-The **\*PtpHardwareTimestamp** keyword is defined to enable or disable support for hardware timestamping for Precision Time Protocol (PTP) version 2 packets.
+The **\*PtpHardwareTimestamp** keyword is defined to enable or disable support for hardware timestamping for Precision Time Protocol (PTP) version 2 packets using UDP as the transport.

 The default setting for the **\*PtpHardwareTimestamp** keyword is disabled and the miniport driver should disable all types of hardware timestamping support in the NIC hardware by default.